Oakland Cost of Living: Housing and Income Analysis 2024

 Get Free QuotesFrequently Asked Questions

-The median home value in Oakland is currently $924,700, reflecting the high costs of the regional housing market.
+The median home value in Oakland is currently $924,700.
+This reflects the high demand and competitive nature of the Bay Area housing market.